kdeenkhoorn/registry/README.md

 # Registry
-This docker image is an armhf version of Docker private repository v2.0 based on my own debian 9 linux image.
+This docker image is an armhf version of Docker private repository v2.0 based on my own Debian 9 linux image.

 ## Image dependencies:
 - One volume: /var/lib/registry required for persistent storage